openharmony/docs/en/application-dev/reference/apis/js-apis-nfcTag.md

 getNfcATag(tagInfo: TagInfo): NfcATag

-Obtains the **NfcATag** object, which allows access to the tags that use the NfcA technology.
+Obtains an **NfcATag** object, which allows access to the tags that use the NFC-A technology.

 **Required permissions**: ohos.permission.NFC_TAG